 Immigrants to the U.S. represent the full distribution of education and income levels.
 While immigrants were over three times more likely to have not completed high school than U.S.-born residents (27% vs. 8%), immigrants were equally as likely as U.S.-born adults to have earned a bachelor's degree or higher (~33%).
 Despite the diverse backgrounds of immigrants, immigrant-origin children are more likely to experience poverty compared to their peers with native-born parents.
 As of 2021, children of immigrants accounted for 31 percent of the 25 million children living under the poverty line.
-Furthermore, 43 percent of children without immigrant parents.
+Furthermore, 43 percent of immigrant-origin students were in families classified as "low-income" compared to 34 percent of children without immigrant parents.
 These circumstances have implications for their educational access and opportunities, particularly regarding technological resources and online learning.